idmacleod/pda_testing/testing_task_1.md

 # Should be a class method as there is no initialize()
   dif highest_card(card1 card2) # Should be "def" and should be "(card1, card2)"
   if card1.value > card2.value
-    return card # Should be "card1" unless card2 is an ace else
+    return card # Should be "card1"
+  else
-    return card2 # What if the cards have equal value?
-Also need to check for aces! end end end # Should not be here - one end too many!
+    return card2 # What if the cards have equal value? end end end # Should not be here - one end too many!